lucky-d-meshram-svg/Vishal_store_Excel_poject/README.md

 - Dashboard Design

 ## Business Value
-This project demonstrates KPI-driven analysis and understanding of retail sales metrics, not just chart creation.
+This project shows KPI-driven analysis and business understanding, not only charts.
-It is relevant for data analyst and entry-level analytics roles.
+It is suitable for data analyst and entry-level analyti